Deborah Martin-Downs: Education

+Career

 She worked as an environmental consultant, first as an assistant aquatic biologist with Ecoplans and then as a part of the Toronto Area Watershed Management Strategy (TAWMS) until 1982, when she received a scholarship from the Natural Sciences and Engineering Research Council.
-She returned to school and in 1984 earned a master's degree in zoology at the University of Toronto.
 Her thesis evaluated the biological species in the Credit River and made recommendations for a water management strategy.
 After completing her degree, Martin-Downs gained approval from the Ministry of Environment to do a study similar to the one covered in her thesis for the Don River.

 Between 1985 and 1989 she organized and managed a project in conjunction with the Toronto and Region Conservation Authority (TRCA) and the Ministry of Natural Resources, which developed recreational resources at urban water sites.
 The program created educational and leisure activities for fishing resources with the aim of gaining community support for environmental rehabilitation of urban ponds and waterways.
 Facing budget cuts, she became an environmental consultant with Gartner Lee Associates in 1989, working on projects throughout Ontario, and in some locations in British Columbia, Newfoundland, and the Yukon.
 She became a principal at Garnter Lee in 1994 and headed their Environmental Planning Team for a decade before becoming the Director of the Ecology Division at the TRCA in 2005.
 During her tenure at the TRCA, Martin-Downs continued conservation efforts of the Don River, and worked with other governmental agencies to improve performance in "water and air quality, carbon emissions, waste diversion, land use and biodiversity".

 In August 2013, Martin-Downs became the Chief Administrative Officer of the Credit Valley Conservation Authority, where she is working on a conservation development project for the border between Etobicoke and Mississauga as part of the Lakeview Waterfront Connection Project.
+She retired from Credit Valley Conservation at December 31, 2021 as Chief Administrative Officer.

+Martin-Downs became a director at Muskoka Lakes Association in 2015, serving as president from 2020 to 2022.
+Her current position at Muskoka Lakes Association is Chair of the Environment Committee and a member in Government & land use committee.

-She is also a member of Ontario's Greenbelt Council since April 2018.
+Martin-Downs is also a member of Ontario's Greenbelt Council since April 2018.

-Martin-Downs is a volunteer at the Muskoka Lakes Association, serving as Vice President.

 In January 2018, Martin-Downs became the Director of the Walkerton Clean Water Centre.